Katya Linossi, Co-Founder and CEO

 This article covers:

-There are multiple definitiions of collective intelligence.
+There are multiple definitions of collective intelligence.
 The National Endowment for Science Technology and the Arts (NESTA) defines collective intelligence as the process by which a large group of individuals gather and share their knowledge, data and skills for the purpose of solving societal issues.

 You could also say that collective intelligence is a kind of wisdom and knowledge that grows out of a group.
 The concept of collective intelligence states that when people work together, they form a type of intelligence that simply cannot exist on the individual level.